Approved May 12, 2017

 The Board’s own actions

-The Board itself will provide its members with regular opportunities to increase their individual and collective understanding of diversity, equity, inclusion, and Indigeneity.
-The Board will also periodically examine its policies, structures, and practices through the lens of diversity, equity, inclusion, and Indigeneity.
-These actions will enhance the Board’s ability to fulfill its own diversity, equity, inclusion, and Indigeneity commitments, and to oversee the implementation of Queen’s objective to create an inclusive community in which all students, faculty, and staff can contribute and succeed.
+The Board itself provides its members with regular opportunities to increase their individual and collective understanding of diversity, equity, inclusion, and Indigeneity.
+The Board also periodically examines its policies, structures, and practices through the lens of diversity, equity, inclusion, and Indigeneity.
+These actions enhance the Board’s ability to fulfill its own diversity, equity, inclusion, and Indigeneity commitments, and to oversee the implementation of Queen’s objective to create an inclusive community in which all students, faculty, and staff can contribute and succeed.

 *At Queen’s University, the term “designated groups” represents persons who identify as women, visible minorities, persons with disabilities, persons who identify as LGBTQ+, and persons who identify as Indigenous.